On this page

 The Norfolk Island Immigration Act (1980) requires that, except for Australian and New Zealand citizens and permanent residents of Norfolk Island, anyone who wishes to travel to the Island must hold an Australian visa.
 The visa must be valid for 30 days longer than the time the person intends to spend on Norfolk Island.
 The Australian visa is a pre-requisite for entry to Norfolk Island — a visa is required even if only transiting through Australia.

-It is important to inform the Department of Immigration and Citizenship about intended travel to Norfolk Island, when applying for an Australian visa to ensure multiple journeys are permitted.
+It is important to inform us about intended travel to Norfolk Island, when applying for an Australian visa to ensure multiple journeys are permitted.
 This will ensure eligibility to enter Norfolk Island and return to Australia.
 The period of validity of the visa is all that is relevant on Norfolk Island — otherwise the Australian visa has no effect on the Island.
 However, the visa holder will be bound by the period of stay and conditions on the visa in mainland Australia.

 The Norfolk Island Immigration Act provides for four categories of permit holders.
 These are: